ilikeyu/skeleton-sp21/README.md

    - Main method: SLList<String> L = new SLList<String>("bone");
    - when implementing data structure, specify "generic type" only once at the top.
    - when using data structure, write out desired type during declaration.
-   - use empty diamond operator <> during instantiation.
+   - use empty diamond operator <> during instantiation. arbitrary placeholder .
-   - use the reference type: Integer, Double, Character, String, Boolean, Long.
+   - use the reference type: Integer, Double, Character, String, Boolean, Long. not primitive type.

+## July 14th

 ### Array